AIO1/PrimeNGTableReusableComponent/README.md

     [PrimeNGAttribute("Age", dataType: EnumDataType.Numeric, columnDescription: "The age of the user")] public byte? age { get; set; }

-    [PrimeNGAttribute("Employment status", filterUsesPredifinedValues: true, filterPredifinedValuesName: "employmentStatusPredifinedFilter", columnDescription: "A predifined filter that shows the employment status of the user")] public string? employmentStatusName { get; set; }
+    [PrimeNGAttribute("Employment status", filterPredifinedValuesName: "employmentStatusPredifinedFilter", columnDescription: "A predifined filter that shows the employment status of the user")] public string? employmentStatusName { get; set; }

     [PrimeNGAttribute("Birthdate", dataType: EnumDataType.Date, dataAlign: EnumDataAlign.Left, startHidden: true, columnDescription: "When was the user born")]